nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 2a1.
 RecruitIn displays a message indicating that no search terms are available.

       Use case ends.

-**Use case: UC09 - Delete marked applicants**

-**MSS**

-1. User requests to <u>list applicants (UC01)</u>.
-2. RecruitIn displays a list of applicants.
-3. User requests to delete all applicants marked as "Done".
-4. RecruitIn deletes all applicants marked as "Done".

-    Use case ends.

-**Extensions**

-* 1a.
-User requests to <u>find applicant (UC05)</u>.

-  Use case resumes at step 2.

-* 2a.
-The list of applicants is empty.

-  Use case ends.

-* 3a.
-The delete command is invalid.
-    * 3a1.
-RecruitIn shows an error message.

-      Use case resumes at step 2.

-* 3b.
-There are no applicants marked as "Done".
-    * 3b1.
-RecruitIn informs the user that no applicants were marked as "Done", and thus no applicants were deleted.

-    Use case ends.

-*{More to be added}*

 **Use case: UC07 - Marking an applicant**

 **MSS**